bockp/Edge-Detection-project/README.md

 To use, clone first crazybiocomputing/times repository on your computer, then in the same directory clone this repository.

+# Edge detection functions with WEBGL 2:
+In src/gpu : display.js : basic display of an image , canny.js : gaussian blur and canny functions
+In examples : testGaussianBlur.js and testGaussianBlur.html : example of 3x3 and 5x5 gaussian blur next to original image

 # Edge detection functions:

 All of our functions are in src/process/edgeDetect.js .